TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

 ==============================  ==============  ================================================================
 Option                          Default value   Description
 ==============================  ==============  ================================================================
-dump_config                     True            If set to ``True`` configuration options, as seen by Valve, are
+dump_config                     True            If set to ``True``, configuration options, as seen by Valve, are
                                                 added to the head of results.
-calculate_scope_object_size     False           If set to ``True`` volumes and areas of object and scope
+calculate_scope_object_size     False           If set to ``True``, volumes and areas of object and scope
-                                                approximated by convex hulls will be calculated for each analyzed frames and saved in output CSV file. scope_chull                     None            Scope convex hull definition used in calculating volume and area. scope_chull_inflate             None            Increase (or if negative decrease) size of the scope convex hull. object_chull                    None            Object convex hull definition used in calculating volume and area.
+                                                approximated by convex hulls are calculated for each of the analyzed frames and saved in output CSV file. scope_chull                     None            Scope convex hull definition used in calculating volume and area. scope_chull_inflate             None            Increase (or if negative - decrease) size of the scope convex hull. object_chull                    None            Object convex hull definition used in calculating volume and area.